Vanderbull/ForbiddenLands/README.md

 - Shop or trader types ( Food, Smithy, Herbalist, General )
 - Tiers 1,2,3
 - Shops can have random items from lower tiers
+- Random generated at first but keeps its inventory persistant.
+- Each shop have a primary tier and a secondary tier.

 ## Character generation idea